How to Make Your Antique Booth a Head-Turner (and Boost Your Sales!)

 First Impressions Count: Creating an Irresistible Booth

-Your booth is your storefront, and just like any great shop, it needs to grab attention and invite exploration.
+Your booth is your 3D storefront.
+It needs to grab attention from 20 feet away and invite exploration.

 1. Create a Captivating Focal Point